-Eating clean is easy when you have all the ingredients on hand.
-Our 2-Week Clean-Eating Plan sets you up for success with easy-to-make and delicious recipes, printable shopping lists, and a weekly rundown of what to prep, make, and save.
-The plan, created by the registered dietitians Stephanie Clarke and Willow Jarosh of C&J Nutrition, focuses on whole foods — fruits, veggies, whole grains, healthy fats, and lean proteins.
-You'll eat three meals, a snack, and a treat daily.
-That's right!
-Eating clean doesn't mean denying yourself of foods you love.
-The plan is alcohol-free, but you can have your morning cup of caffeine provided you drink it without cream since the the plan is dairy-free.
+Eating clean is easy when you have a plan and all the ingredients on hand.
+If you're ready to clean up your eating habits, we've created an easy-to-follow two-week plan with recipes, printable shopping lists, and weekly rundowns of what to make, prep, and save.
+The plan, created by the registered dietitians of C&J Nutrition, Stephanie Clarke and Willow Jarosh, focuses on whole foods — fruits, veggies, whole grains, and lean proteins — for your daily meals, snacks, and treats, because eating clean doesn't mean denying yourself the foods you love.

 How the Plan Works